This site contains promotional material

 Prescribing Information SmPC

-Summary of demographic characteristics by symptomatic status at time of gene therapy and by disease subtype (Integrated efficacy set)
+Summary of demographic characteristics of the PSLI, PSEJ and ESEJ patients at time of gene therapy (Integrated efficacy set [N=45])

 Primary endpoints

-The co-primary endpoints were, at 2 years post-treatment:3,4
+The co-primary endpoints were, at 2 years post-treatment:1-2

 • An improvement of 10% of the total GMFM-88 score in treated patients compared to natural history.